qsyao/cuda_spatial_deform/doc/doc.md

 ```python
 def scale(self, sc, prob=1.0):
 ```
-- sc : rate of Scale , must in [0, 1]
+- sc : rate of Scale , must > 0
 - prob : The probability of doing this augmentation

 ```python